Find Affordable College Courses

 New Haven, CT

-Yale University did quite well in this year’s ranking of the most popular places for electrical engineering students to get a bachelor’s degree.
-It came in at #7 on the list.
-Located in the medium-sized city of New Haven, Yale is a private not-for-profit college with a fairly large student population.
+Yale University ranked #7 on this year’s Most Popular Electrical Engineering Bachelor’s Degree Schools in Connecticut list.
+Located in the medium-sized city of New Haven, Yale is a private not-for-profit college with a large student population.

 Of the 5 students majoring in EE at Yale, 80% are male and 20% are female.